ThejeshRavi/mern_netflix_clone/README.md

 - **Search**: Search movies or TV shows dynamically.
 - **Responsive UI**: Works on desktop and mobile screens.
 - **Footer with GitHub link**: Easily link to your GitHub profile or project.

+---

+This Project demonstrates skills in full-stack development, API design, Postman testing, and modern frontend/backend integration.
+It showcases how to build a responsive, production-ready web application with authentication, protected routes, search functionality, and API testing.